m2ci-msp/msp-poster-package/README.md

-# The MSP Poster Package
+# The MSP poster package

 ## Introduction